The ultimate guide to eating this delectable condiment.

 Choosing the freshest, best quality fish is your first step on the road to sashimi success.
-Read our guide to buying and cleaning fish before you hit the fishmonger.
-When it comes to choosing fish for sashimi, almost any type of seafood can be used, including scallops, prawns and squid, but some of the most popular options in Australia include:
+When it comes to choosing fish for sashimi, almost any type of seafood can be used, including scallops, prawns and squid, but some of the most popular options in Australia include tuna, salmon, kingfish and snapper.

 If you’re buying cuts from larger fish (such as tuna and kingfish), look for fillets that are uniform size, ideally four fingers wide.
 If you’re buying a whole side of salmon, use the thicker top half for sashimi, reserving the thinner bottom half for nigiri sushi or cooked salmon dishes.